thpts/draft-peterson-dot-dhcp/draft-peterson-dot-dhcp.md

  : The DoT DHCPv4 option (one octet)

 Len:
- : Length of the DNS Servers list in octects.
-If the length is set to 0 the DHCP server MUST transmit a Domain Name Server Option message {{RFC2132}}, which the client will infer as all hosts provided in that option as capable of answering queries with DoT.
+ : Length of the DNS Host Name

-DNS Servers:
+DNS Host Name:
- : IPv4 addresses of DNS servers.
-This field is optional and MUST not be set if the Len field is set to 0.
+ :  The DNS Host Name

 ## IPv6 DHCP Option